 Supporting Health Net’s Strategic Insights team within Commercial Operations, my team derives data-driven insights for our Product Performance and Sales organizations.
 We utilize Microsoft Excel, the R programming language, and professional RStudio tools to analyze sales data, healthcare claims, and publicly-available competitor data.
 We communicate impactful findings to leadership and deploy predictive tools that increase sales and improve healthcare product quality while lowering costs.

-- Working with Underwriters and Actuaries, the Strategic Insights team designs custom predictive algorithms and deploys (to production) R Shiny applications using statistical programming and machine learning.
+- Working with Sales, Underwriting, and Actuarial partners, the Strategic Insights team designs custom predictive algorithms and deploys (to production) R Shiny applications using statistical programming and machine learning.
 We experiment, test, iterate, and solve for the following problems: Multi-variate regression and classification, clustering, feature engineering, automation, and time-series forecasting.

 - As co-organizer of Centene’s internal R User Group, I help to coordinate monthly learning sessions on best practices and data science modeling work flows, and keep Centene’s R users apprised of new data analysis, reporting, and visualization techniques.